rvenable/biblefox-wp/biblefox/trunk/site/wordpress-admin-bar/readme.txt

 It replicates all of the menu links in your normal admin area at the top of your main site for logged in users (i.e. you).
 You can go right to the "Write Post" or manage options pages in one click from anywhere on your blog.
 No more having to go to your dashboard first.
 You can even have it replace your admin area menus if you want.

 It features a full options page where you can hide any of the menus or switch themes.

-**Legacy Version**

-If for some reason you have chosen not to upgrade to the latest and most secure version of WordPress, you can use the [legacy version](http://downloads.wordpress.org/plugin/wordpress-admin-bar.2.0.5.zip).

 == Installation ==